 An unallocated reserve, primarily based on the factors noted above, is maintained to recognize the imprecision in estimating and measuring loss when evaluating reserves for individual loans or pools of loans.
-Allowances on individual loans and historical loss allocations are reviewed quarterly and adjusted as necessary based on changing borrower and/or collateral conditions.
+Allowances on individual loans and historical loss allocations are reviewed quarterly and An unallocated reserve, adjusted as necessary based on changing borrower and/or collateral conditions.